-Anyone who has an email address probably knows how popular mass emails and e-newsletters have become.
-Yet, despite what your clogged inbox may tell you, mass emails are still a highly underutilized marketing tool.
+Anyone who has an email address probably knows how popular mass emails and newsletters have become.
+Yet, despite what your clogged inbox may tell you, email marketing is still a highly underutilized marketing tool.

 Here at Speak, we know from experience that bulk emails can have great impact for many businesses.
 In fact, that's why we have our own bulk email service called Mass Mail that clients can run through their websites on our content management system, SiteWrench.

 However, we also know that mass emails aren't automatically successful.
 To create a successful email campaign, you'll need a solid strategy and some well-designed templates.

-You also need to recognize the benefits and challenges that come along with sending e-blasts.
+You also need to recognize the benefits and challenges that come along with sending mass mail.
 So let’s dissect the ins and outs of bulk email together, so you can begin using it in the most efficient way possible and ultimately grow your business with it.

 The Benefits of Mass Email

 We'll kick things off by talking about the pro's to sending mass emails.
 These are the reasons why you should consider implementing a mass email strategy for your business.

 Reach a large audience inexpensively